Where the deadly South Korean airline crash investigation is heading

 Shahidi said investigators will take a further look at the barrier to determine whether it was in compliance with international standards for runway construction.

-“It’s just uncomfortable that you would put a concrete barrier, because what that does is that guarantees destruction and death to the occupants of an airplane that’s going to hit,” Pruchnicki said.
+“It’s just unconscionable that you would put a concrete barrier, because what that does is that guarantees destruction and death to the occupants of an airplane that’s going to hit,” Pruchnicki said.

 The two flight attendants seated at the back of the jet who survived, Armstrong said, probably didn’t feel the force of the wall.